VoxExMachina/GeoTiles/README.md

 GeoTiles
 ========

 This is the Repo for our GeoTiles project.
-GeoTiles is
+GeoTiles is a webtool/game about environmental shifts over time.